 R. Christopher Goodwin & Associates, Inc. Supports Local Elementary School STEM Night

 Science Technology Engineering and Math (STEM) are a highlight of school curricula all over the United States.
-Thurmont Elementary School, in northern Frederick County, Maryland, recently hosted a STEM night, and R. Christopher Goodwin & Associates, Inc. (RCG&A) participated in the event teaching the students about archeology.
-Kathy and Colby Child, two project managers at RCG&A with a combined 50+ years of experience in archeology, also have years of experience providing exposure to archeology for Frederick County Public Schools and the Boy Scouts of America.
+Thurmont Elementary School, in northern Frederick County, Maryland, recently hosted a STEM night, and R. Christopher Goodwin & Associates, Inc. (RCG&A) participated in the event teaching the students about archaeology.
+Kathy and Colby Child, two project managers at RCG&A with a combined 50+ years of experience in archaeology, also have years of experience providing exposure to archaeology for Frederick County Public Schools and the Boy Scouts of America.

 2014 From Biscayne Bay to the Cody Scarp: The Early Archaic Bolen Horizon in Florida.
 Paper presented at the 71st Annual Meeting of the Southeastern Archaeological Conference, Greenville, South Carolina.